WePOINTS/WePOINTS/README.md

 POINTS1.5 adapts the NaViT from Qwen2-VL, and we extend our gratitude to the Qwen Team for their outstanding work.
 We are also grateful to [Haodong Duan](https://scholar.google.com.hk/citations?user=vi3W-m8AAAAJ&hl=zh-CN) for his assistance in evaluating POINTS1.5.

+## License Agreement

+All of our open-source models are licensed under the Apache-2.0 license.

 ## Citation

 If you find our work helpful, feel free to cite us: